 Blue Jays Eating House Paint

 Deborah Jasak and others found that offering eggshells, another good source of calcium, stopped the paint-chipping behavior.
+And eggshells have the added advantage of being a source of grit, something else birds need to digest food.
 If Blue Jays are chipping the paint on your house, consider offering them eggshells after sterilizing them by boiling or heating in a 250 oven for 20 minutes.